 Not everything here is about Architecture, Art, and Nature.
 You may also visit the Wordplay Gallery (word games, humor, language oddities), the Autocad Resources, and the HotLinks Section (other sites of note).

-The Building and Structure section contains hundreds of pictures of historically significant buildings from different time periods and styles.
+The Buildings and Structures section contains hundreds of pictures of historically significant buildings from different time periods and styles.
 A label below each image provides information that Cupola has painstakingly gathered about the structure, typically its name, architect, date of construction, and location.
 In newer browsers, a brief description of each thumbnail image should also appear as you move your mouse pointer over them.

 In general, the galleries contain only places that your host has actually visited.
 As a result, some sections are considerably better represented than others.
 None are definitive collections of their subjects, just a personal view of some historically significant buildings and structures.
 It is likely that the galleries will grow as new material becomes available.

 This is a graphically intensive site; it is mostly a picture gallery after all.
 A concerted effort has been made to maintain a reasonable balance between image file size and quality, so downloads should not be too horrendous, unless the web server gets bogged down or experiencing other problems (please try later if that's the case).
 A Site Index is available, which might help those of you with slower connections navigate the site more quickly.
 Most of the larger images in the galleries are also accessible via the entries in the secondary site indexes covering the Art, Building, and Landscape galleries.
 One may also explore the site via the Search Engine.

 In a flagrant waste of server resources, a Revision History is available.
 It chronicles of the evolution of the Cupola site from its early days until 2010, when Cupola's practice of posting site updates there came to an end.
-I is not the most alluring section of this site.
+It is not the most alluring section of this site.
 But it does offer a fun animation and some jazzy musical accompaniment, so you may like to take a look anyway.